rique-git/data-science/README.md

 ## Contributing

-External contributions are welcome, and this repository adheres to the [MIT License](https://opensource.org/licenses/MIT).

-If you wish to contribute:
+External contributions are welcome, so if you wish to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.